Black Velveteen

 "Black Velveteen" is the sixth and last single to be released from the 5 album by American rock musician Lenny Kravitz.
 It was released on November 29, 1999.
 The song was also used to promote his Greatest Hits album.

 Composition

 Lenny Kravitz on the inspiration for "Black Velveteen" in an interview from 2000:

-Musically, the song, apart from having an electro-rock influence, features notable sound effects that can be associated with everyday machines, such as the vacuum cleaner and drill.
+The song features notable sound effects that can be associated with everyday machines, such as the vacuum cleaner and drill.